johngodley/audit-trail/readme.txt

 To summarise:

 * Log of user actions inside your blog - useful for finding out who did what in a multi-user system
-* Post/page revisions and restorations - every change to a post or page is recorded and can be instantly restored to a previous version
 * Extensible, allowing other plugins the ability to add and display items in the Audit Trail
 * Ability to track registered user page visits
 * Fully localized